snakesonaguy/CL_DEVWKS-2225/README.md

 If you are taking this lab at CLUS 2022 you should be provided a workstation.
 This workstation has been configured with the correct Python packages, tools, and an IDE (vsCode) to perform the lab.
 If you are performing this lab on your own equipment please refer to the **SETUP.md** file.

+In this lab we try not to make any assumptions about your level of experience with any of the various components (Linux, vscode, Python, etc).
+For this reason the instructions may seemed overly detailed.

 Throughout the lab guide there will be images of Linux terminals.
 In some instances your machine name, or user name may not match what is in the image.
 As long as you are in the correct directory this should cause you no issues.

 ## Lab Environment: